David G. Friehling: Friehling & Horowitz as Madoff's auditors

 From 1991 to 2008, Friehling & Horowitz, a little-known accounting firm in New City, New York, a small hamlet in the Rockland County suburbs north of New York City, signed off on audits on Bernard L. Madoff Investment Securities LLC's books.
 Friehling falsely represented to investors and the Securities and Exchange Commission that he and the firm had audited the Madoff firm and that it was financially sound.
 In the meantime, Friehling and his family withdrew millions of dollars from accounts at the Madoff firm, over $5.5 million since 2000.
-Friehling's role in Madoff's fraud made it the largest accounting scandal ever uncovered, dwarfing the $11 billion accounting fraud masterminded by Bernard Ebbers at WorldCom.
+Madoff's fraud was the largest Ponzi scheme in history.
+Friehling's role in the scam also made it the largest accounting scandal ever uncovered, dwarfing the $11 billion accounting fraud masterminded by Bernard Ebbers at WorldCom.

 The firm consisted of two principals—Friehling and Jerome Horowitz—and a part-time secretary.
 Horowitz met Madoff in 1963 while working at the accounting firm run by Saul Alpern, Madoff's father-in-law.
 At the time, the Madoff organization was a penny stock trader.
 He audited Madoff's books for years, and took the Madoff account with him after starting his own firm.
-He retired to Palm Beach Gardens, Florida in 1991 and handed the account to his son-in-law, Friehling.
+He retired to Palm Beach Gardens, Florida, in 1991 and handed the account to his son-in-law, Friehling.
 Horowitz died on March 12, 2009–the day Madoff entered his guilty plea–after a long battle with cancer; it is not known whether he was a target of the Madoff investigation.

 Well before the Madoff scandal broke, several observers doubted that a tiny firm with only one active accountant could competently audit a firm that had grown into a multibillion-dollar operation.
-In 2007, Aksia LLC, a hedge fund consultant, warned its clients to stay away from Madoff for that very reason; its CEO, Jim Vos, likened this situation to General Motors being audited by a three-person firm.
+In 2007, Aksia, a hedge fund consultant, warned its clients to stay away from Madoff for that very reason; its CEO, Jim Vos, likened this situation to General Motors being audited by a three-person firm.
 Others were suspicious that Madoff refused requests for due diligence because his accountant—supposedly his brother-in-law—was the only one allowed to see the books.
 Indeed, for many years, Friehling's practice was so small that he operated out of his house.
 He only got an office when Madoff told him that some investors were asking questions about the audits.
 Even then, his operation remained very small; in 2008 it only garnered $180,000 in earnings, far less than conventional wisdom would suggest for a firm that was supposedly earning substantial fees from auditing the Madoff operation.

 Soon after the Madoff scandal broke, it emerged that Friehling & Horowitz had informed the American Institute of Certified Public Accountants in writing since 1993 that it didn't conduct audits.
 An investigation into Friehling by Rockland County district attorney Thomas Zugibe was stopped in deferral to the investigation by the United States Attorney for the Southern District of New York.
 However, he publicly claimed to have "hundreds of clients."